This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We will never find time if we don’t make it ourselves.
 Carve out small pockets in your day to prioritise what’s important to you.
 Maybe you leave your phone in the car during school pick up so you can concentrate on your child?
 Maybe you allocate one day a week as a day solely to do what you want to do?

-The last point to remember is you have the power to reframe your language around what is currently taking your time.
-How you think, matters.
+The last point to remember is that you have the power to reframe your language around what is currently taking your time.
+How you think matters.
 Saying “I’m busy and I have no time” will create a rushed and anxious state in your brain.
 Acknowledging that you feel overwhelmed, while actively seeking strategies to make time for yourself is actually doing something about it.

 Mindful wellbeing and your career